Ümmügülsüm Sultan (daughter of Ahmed III): Marriage

 In 1724, her father arranged her marriage to Genç Ali Pasha, nephew of Grand Nevşehirli Damat Ibrahim Pasha.
 The first of the processions on 21 February 1724, on the occasion of the transfer of the betrothal gifts of Ali Bey from the grand vezir's palace to the Topkapı Palace, was led by the Grand Admiral Kaymak Mustafa Pasha.
 The grand admiral was the best man of Ali Pasha.
-The same day also her half-sisters Hatice Sultan and Atike Sultan married.
+Her half-sisters Hatice Sultan and Atike Sultan were also married on the same day.

 The procession, comprising the high-ranking members of the two best men's retinues, and a crowd of elite guards chosen from the private entourage of the grand vezir, entered the palace from the Imperial Gate, and a series of rituals took place in the palace.
 The sultan's gifts to Ali Pasha were received, and the marriage contract were signed on 20 February.
 Eight days later, on 28 February 1724, the trousseau of the princess was transferred from the Topkapı Palace to her palace at Kadırga Limanı.

 On Thursday, 2 March 1724, Ümmügülsüm was taken from the Topkapı Palace and transported to the Kadırga Palace which was assigned to her.
-This final procession included the sultan, the grand vizier and their households, as well as members of the ulema, and various formalities were observed along the way, such as an elaborate acclamation in front of Alay Köşkü.
+This final procession included the sultan, the grand vizier and their households, as well as members of the ulema; various formalities were observed along the way, such as an elaborate acclamation in front of Alay Köşkü.

-Ümmügülsüm's wedding celebration rivaled her sister Fatma Sultan.
-Yet her life was a trouble one.
+Ümmügülsüm's wedding celebration rivaled that of her sister Fatma Sultan.
+Yet her life was a troubled one.
 She and her husband soon found themselves in financial straits, and she appealed to her father for help.

-Ümmügülsüm widowed in 1730, at 22, when her husband was killed in the Patrona Halil Rebellion and her father was dethronized.
+Ümmügülsüm was widowed in 1730, at 22, when her husband was killed in the Patrona Halil Rebellion and her father was dethroned.